rainsworth/intro-to-github/04_GitHubTour.md

 - **review** - Reviews allow others with access to your repository to comment on the changes proposed in pull requests, approve the changes, or request further changes before the pull request is merged.
 - **star** - A bookmark or display of appreciation for a repository.
 Stars are a manual way to rank the popularity of projects.
 - **watch** - You can watch a repository or issue to receive notifications when updates are made to an issue or pull request.
+- **Wiki** - A section for hosting wiki style documentation on a GitHub repository.